peteremiller/Pewlett-Hackard-Analysis/README.md

 Results of the Analysis

-The analysis of the PH data revealed several interesting trends.
+The analysis of the PH data revealed some interesting trends and possible opportunities as PH looks into the future.
 I will provide four major points for consideration.

-1.)
-The majority of possible retirements is found in Senior Engineers(29,414) and Senior Staff(28,254)(fig. 1).
-The data reveals tenure has played a large role in populating the majority of Senior level positions.
-Securing a large number of the Senior level employees to serve as mentors over the next several years to 'raise up' the future leaders of the company will provide the necessary transition for PH's future.

 fig. 1
 <img src="retiring_titles.png">